Aryank47/speaker-diarization-recognition-for-multi-speaker-indian-conversations/README.md

 8. ES2008a.D.segments.xml: Ground truth speaker segmentation file for speaker D.
 9. Outputs/: Directory for output results.
 10. ES2008a_transcript.csv: The final transcription result with speaker labels and segments.
+11. custom_hinglish.audio.wav: Custom hinglish audio file to test the code.

 ## Running the Pipeline

 To run the pipeline on an audio file, use the provided Jupyter notebook (main.ipynb).

-1. Open the notebook main.ipynb in Jupyter.
+1. Open the notebook **main.ipynb** in Jupyter.
 2. Modify paths for your data (if needed), such as the AMI audio file and annotation files.
 3. Run the notebook cells sequentially to process the audio, perform VAD, diarization, speaker recognition, and transcription.